 When Kaiser adopted its arbitration system in 1975, it told its members that arbitration had a number of benefits: it was alleged to be faster than the traditional court system; it was asserted to be less expensive than traditional court system; it was claimed that it was both more fair and sounder in decisions and awards than the court system, and, it was alleged that it would provide a fairer approach to protecting the rights of individuals to adequate compensation in the event of medical malpractice.
 Whether the system has historically, or currently, met these goals is open to dispute-but whether the system is likely to change is not.
 With more than 40 years of invested experience in the process , there is no indication that Kaiser intends to change the system anytime soon.
 Given that circumstance, lawyers representing patients need to fully understand the unique nuances of the Kaiser arbitration system, and optimize their clients chances for success.

 At Walkup Melodia, our lawyers do not just understand the process, they actually teach other lawyers about it!
-Walkup partner Michael Kelly annually chairs a specialty continuing legal education program for other lawyers on how to successfully prosecute cases against Kaiser.
+Walkup senior partner Michael Kelly annually chairs a special statewide continuing legal education program to teach other lawyers on how to successfully prosecute cases against Kaiser.
 In addition, all Walkup medical malpractice lawyers are involved in the preparation, litigation and arbitration of Kaiser medical malpractice cases.